5. Appealing against a refusal made by the Ofpra before the CNDA court

 Any document written in a foreign language must be translated into French.
 If you include excerpts of association reports or press articles about the situation in your country, it is preferable to have them translated into French (free translation) or English.

-Legal or civil status documents must be translated by sworn translators (paid translation).
 The judges may take into account free translations but if these documents are important for attesting your narrative it is preferable to have them translated by a sworn translator.
 You can get a list of sworn translators from courts or ask associations.

 When you submit your appeal, the CNDA will send you an acknowledgment of receipt with a file number.
 This will allow you to renew your asylum application certificate.